wacncontent/CustomizeTool/addCommentOutput/articles/documentdb/documentdb-import-data.md

 	![Screenshot of summary screen](./media/documentdb-import-data/summarycommand.png)

-2. Once you’re satisfied with your source and target options, click **Import**.
+2. Once <!-- deleted by customization you're --><!-- keep by customization: begin --> you’re <!-- keep by customization: end --> satisfied with your source and target options, click **Import**.
 The elapsed time, transferred count, and failure information (if you didn't provide a file name in the Advanced configuration) will update as the import is in process.
 Once complete, you can export the results (e.g. to deal with any import failures).

 	![Screenshot of DocumentDB JSON export option](./media/documentdb-import-data/viewresults.png)